imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 EtherumJS is written in TypeScript and executed in NodeJS environment.
 For benchmarks we use npm `benchmark` library.
 The EVM engine is contained in `@ethereumjs/evm` library.
 There is no concept of a host in EthereumJS, so we use a minimal implementation.

+The benchmark code can be found at https://github.com/imapp-pl/ethereumjs-monorepo/tree/evm_gas_cost_stage_3.

 The following script executes benchmarks:

 ```bash